-Leica M Typ 240 versus Leica M9
+Leica M Typ 240 vs M9

 The Leica M (Typ 240) and the Leica M9 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and September 2009.
-Both the M Typ 240 and the M9 are rangefinder-style mirrorless cameras that are equipped with a full frame sensor.
-The M Typ 240 has a resolution of 23.7 megapixel, whereas the M9 provides 18.1 MP.
+Both the M Typ 240 and the M9 are rangefinder-focusing mirrorless cameras that are equipped with a full frame sensor.
+The M Typ 240 has a resolution of 23.7 megapixels, whereas the M9 provides 18.1 MP.

 In this particular case, the Leica M Typ 240 and the Leica M9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the M9 is markedly lighter (14 percent) than the M Typ 240.
 It is worth mentioning in this context that the M Typ 240 is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.

-|1.||Leica M Typ 240||139 mm||80 mm||42 mm||680 g||..||YES||2012||6,950||discont.||check|
+|1.||Leica M Typ 240||139 mm||80 mm||42 mm||680 g||..||Y||Sep 2012||6,950||ebay.com|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The M Typ 240 was launched at a somewhat lower price (by 13 percent) than the M9, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.